ewe2/ewe2.ninja/source/content/_tolkien-crit.md

 if it had been some non-professors Honours paper it wouldn't have attracted such derision.

+A postmodernist should properly make a bored noise and do something else, but lit. crit. cannot stand to have its heroes compared to, and therefore refuses Tolkien any concurrency or context because that would be bad, and this obviously fails the postmodern test too.

 ### Conclusions

 John Ralston Saul, in Voltaire's Bastards, makes the assertion that the critic